Continuous Cyber Risk Validation for Critical Infrastructure

 Why Critical Infrastructure Is Under Siege

-Critical infrastructure operators face a unique threat landscape — nation-state actors, cascading failure risks, and mounting regulatory pressure — while running environments where downtime is not an option.
+Critical infrastructure operators face a unique threat landscape of nation-state actors, cascading failure risks, and mounting regulatory pressure, all while running environments where downtime is not an option.

 Nation-State & APT Threat Actors